Coveros/hol-copilot-lab/Instructions/Labs/Lab-4-Agent-Mode.md

 ### Instructions:
 1. **Monitor the Agent's work** - don't interrupt unless there's an error
-     - If Copilot times out, simply restart the analysis
+     - If GitHub Copilot times out, simply restart the analysis
      - You might need to press `Ctrl-C` to stop the test execution process before the Agent will continue working
 2. **Watch the file explorer** - you'll see new test files being created
 3. **Check the Agent's status updates** - it will report progress toward the 80% goal